truongsonghiep/journey-to-the-west/chapter_001.md

 Mist and smoke are brightened,
 Warmed by a holy light—
 The pines are evergreen:
-Rare flowers, daily new."*
+Rare flowers, daily new."

-When the monkeys heard that, they were delighted, saying, *"You go in first and lead the way."*
+When the monkeys heard that, they were delighted, saying, "You go in first and lead the way."

-The stone monkey closed his eyes again, crouched low, and jumped inside. *"All of you,"* he cried, *"Follow me in!
+The stone monkey closed his eyes again, crouched low, and jumped inside.
+"All of you," he cried, "Follow me in!
 Follow me in!”

 The braver of the monkeys leaped in at once, but the more timid ones stuck out their heads and then drew them back, scratched their ears, rubbed their jaws, and chattered noisily.
 After milling around for some time, they too bounded inside.
 Jumping across the bridge, they were all soon snatching dishes, clutching bowls, or fighting for stoves and beds—shoving and pushing things hither and thither.
 Befitting their stubbornly prankish nature, the monkeys could not keep still for a moment and stopped only when they were utterly exhausted.

 The stone monkey then solemnly took a seat above and spoke to them:
-“Gentlemen! „If a man lacks trustworthiness, it is difficult to know what he can accomplish!‟ You yourselves promised just now that whoever could get in here and leave again without hurting himself would be honored as king.
-Now that I have come in and gone out, gone out and come in, and have found for all of you this Heavenly grotto in which you may reside securely and enjoy the privilege of raising a family, why don‟t you honor me as your king?"*
+“Gentlemen!
+‘If a man lacks trustworthiness, it is difficult to know what he can accomplish!’
+You yourselves promised just now that whoever could get in here and leave again without hurting himself would be honored as king.
+Now that I have come in and gone out, gone out and come in, and have found for all of you this Heavenly grotto in which you may reside securely and enjoy the privilege of raising a family, why don’t you honor me as your king?"*

 When the monkeys heard this, they all folded their hands on their breasts and obediently prostrated themselves.
-Each one of them then lined up according to rank and age, and, bowing reverently, they intoned, *"Long live our great king!”
+Each one of them then lined up according to rank and age, and, bowing reverently, they intoned, "Long live our great king!”

 From that moment, the stone monkey ascended the throne of kingship.
 He did away with the word “stone” in his name and assumed the title, Handsome Monkey King.
 There is a testimonial poem that says:

 Triple spring mated to beget all things.
 A divine stone quickened by the sun and moon
 Changed from egg to ape to reach the Great Way.
-Loanname and surname matched elixir made.
+Loan name and surname matched elixir made.
 Formless inside he yields no image known;
 His outward guise coheres in action shown.
 In every age all persons will yield to him:
 Hailed a king, a sage, he is free to roam.

 The Handsome Monkey King thus led a flock of gibbons and baboons, some of whom were appointed by him as his officers and ministers.
 They toured the FlowerFruit Mountain in the morning, and they lived in the Water-Curtain Cave by night.

 Living in concord and sympathy, they did not mingle with bird or beast but enjoyed their independence in perfect happiness.
 For such were their activities: